Ravnur-Inc/ams-api-replacement-demo-app/docs/custom-storage.md

 - Storage Blob Delegator
 - Storage Table Data Contributor

+The step-by-step guide on how to assign Azure roles using the Azure portal can be found in [Azure RBAC documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)

 ![Storage account access rights for the Managed Identity resource](img/managed-identity-storage-access.png)

 ### Add storage configuration to the Ravnur Media Services